martinthomson/http-request-date/draft-thomson-httpapi-date-requests.md

 ## Date Correction {#correction}

-Even when a server is tolerant of small clock errors, a valid request from a client can be rejected if the client clock is outside of the range of times that a server will accept.
-A server might also reject a request when the client makes a request without a timestamp.
+When a `Date` header field or timestamp is intended to represent the current time, a client can use an error response (such as described in {{problem-type}}) to correct the time it uses.

-A client can recover from a failure that caused by a bad clock by adjusting the time and re-attempting the request.
+A client can recover from a failure caused by a bad clock by adjusting the time and re-attempting the request.

 For a fresh response (see {{Section 4.2 of !CACHING=I-D.ietf-httpbis-cache}}), the client can re-attempt the request immediately, copying the `Date` header